hai-vr/documentation/docs/products/animator-as-code/functions/base.md

 - `AacFlSettingCurveColor AnimatesColor(Component anyComponent, string property)`<br/>
 Animates a color property of a component.
 The runtime type of the component will be used.

-- `AacFlSettingCurveColor AnimatesColor(Component[] anyComponents, string property)`<br/>
+- `AacFlSettingCurveColor AnimatesColor(Component[] anyComponentsWithNulls, string property)`<br/>
 Animates a color property of several components.
-The runtime type of the component will be used. // FIXME: Safety is not provived on nulls.
-It should probably be, for convenience.
+The runtime type of the component will be used.
+The array can safely contain null values.

 - `AacFlSettingCurveColor AnimatesHDRColor(Component anyComponent, string property)`💡<br/>
-  Animates a HDR color property of a component (uses XYZW instead of RGBA).
-The runtime type of the component will be used. // FIXME: this needs multi-component, with safety
+Animates an HDR color property of a component (uses XYZW instead of RGBA).
+The runtime type of the component will be used.

+- `AacFlSettingCurveColor AnimatesHDRColor(Component[] anyComponentsWithNulls, string property)`💡<br/>
+Animates an HDR color property of several components (uses XYZW instead of RGBA).
+The runtime type of the component will be used.

 - `AacFlSettingCurveObjectReference AnimatesObjectReference(Component anyComponent, string property)`💡<br/>
 Animates an object reference of a component.
+The runtime type of the component will be used.

+- `AacFlSettingCurveObjectReference AnimatesObjectReference(Component[] anyComponentsWithNulls, string property)`💡<br/>
-The runtime type of the component will be used. // FIXME: this needs multi-component, with safety
+Animates an object reference of several components.
+The runtime type of the component will be used.

 - `EditorCurveBinding BindingFromComponent(Component anyComponent, string propertyName)`<br/>
 Returns an EditorCurveBinding of a component, relative to the animator root.
 The runtime type of the component will be used.
 This is meant to be used in conjunction with traditional animation APIs.